liamal/Palindrom/README.md

 # Palindrom
-The biggest palindrom for 5digit simple numbers
+The biggest palindrom for 5digit simple numbers on Python